dynatrace-oss/barista/src/lib/expandable-panel/README.md

 ---
+title: 'Expandable panel'
+description:
+  'The expandable panel component is responsible for showing and hiding context information.'
+postid: expandable-panel
+category: 'components'
+contributors:
+  dev:
+    - lara.aigmueller
+  ux:
+    - gabriele.hasson-birkenmayer
+tags:
+  - 'expand'
+  - 'collapse'
+  - 'inline doc'
+  - 'angular'
-type: 'component'
+  - 'component'
 ---

 # Expandable panel

-This Angular component provides basic expand/collapse functionality without any styling.
+The expandable panel component provides basic expand/collapse functionality without any styling.
 The expandable trigger directive `dtExpandablePanel` allows you to bind a custom element as trigger to an expandable panel `<dt-expandable-panel>`.
 The expandable trigger binds to key and click events.

+<docs-source-example example="ExpandablePanelDefaultExample"></docs-source-example>

 **Note:** In version 5.0.0 the selector for the panel's trigger will be updated to `button[dtExpandablePanel]`, then only a button element can be used as